Energy balls are one staple snack food I have in my fridge almost all of the time.

 I shared a recipe for our favorite energy balls within another post a couple years ago, but as I am cleaning up my archives, I wanted to give the recipe it’s very own post.

 It is worthy. 😉

 Energy balls are perfect for breakfast, a snack, on-the-go, or late night…Kids love them, and they are packed with great ingredients.

 They take a little time, but the end product is so worth it.

-There are many recipes for energy bars/balls out there, and the awesome thing about this kind of treat is that there are endless variations…I always encourage you to experiment, and find what your family likes best.
+The awesome thing about this kind of treat is that there are endless variations…I suggest you experiment, and find what your family likes best.

 - My Favorite ENERGY BALLS

 - 1 cup finely shredded coconut optional

 - 1-2 Tablespoons chia seeds flax seeds, or your choice of nutritious extras (optional)

 - 1 cup crushed walnuts or your choice of nut.